 Absence from classes or during the assignment periods will be condoned only on presentation of written proof of valid reason to the head of department or programme co-ordinator.

-7. CONDUCT OF STUDENTS IN STUDIOS, DARKROOMS AND COMPUTER LABORATORY
+7. CONDUCT OF STUDENTS IN COMPUTER LABORATORY, STUDIOS AND DARKROOMS

-Rules of Conduct pertaining to the specific rooms as published, shall apply to all students registered in the Programme.
+Rules of Conduct pertaining to the specific rooms as published, shall apply to all students registered in the department Programme.

 8. USE OF STUDENT WORK